nutanix/karbon-platform-services/how_to/cicd/gitlab/README.md

 ## CI/CD Pipeline

 This section will take a deep dive into the different steps being used in the CI/CD pipeline.
+These steps have been configured in [.gitlab-ci.yml](.gitlab-ci.yml).

 ### Build